 The disadvantages associated with EHR include high upfront acquisition costs and disruptions to workflows that contribute to temporary productivity losses because of learning a new system.
 EHRs are associated with potential patient privacy concerns, which are further regulated in the HITECH Act.

-Pros of EHR Systems
+Pros of Electronic Health Records Systems

 - Meaningful Use

 As of today, in the quality payment program (QPP), performance groups, along with Advancing Care Information and Quality Measures Reporting in MIPS, offer incentives to clinicians for using certified EHR technology.

 The Institute of Medicine defines the quality of care as “the degree to which health care services for individuals and populations increase the likelihood of desired health outcomes and are consistent with current professional knowledge.”

 EHRs provide better analysis and information by viewing or printing chart values such as cholesterol levels, blood pressure, and weight by tracking all the changes over time.
 EHRs can be utilized to send electronic templates to patients, prompting them to schedule appointments for procedures such as mammograms, colonoscopies, and other exams.
 Improved clinical alerts, reminders, and medical information.
 Real-time quality reporting and e-prescriptions improve the quality of care.